 While NEO methods been shown to accurately include nuclear quantum effects neglected in standard single-component quantum chemistry methods, a historical limitation of the NEO framework is that it has required that at least two nuclei be treated classically to avoid contamination of the wavefunction by translational and rotational motion. \cite{TCON1, TCON2} While treating two or more nuclei classically removes any translational and rotational contamination, \cite{ATC} it comes at the cost of introducing a new Born-Oppenheimer-like separation between the quantum-mechanical and classical nuclei, which due to the much smaller mass difference between nuclei has less physical justification than the conventional Born-Oppenheimer separation between the electrons and the nuclei. \cite{NEO57, Yang2020b} As an alternative to treating at least two nuclei classically in multicomponent methods, there exist a variety of techniques developed in the broader class of pre-Born-Oppenheimer methods for the removal of translational and/or rotational contamination, although these techniques can be complicated to perform, especially for the removal of the rotational motion. \cite{Nakai2, TCON1, TCON2, HoshinoNakai, TRCON1}

-Recently, Xu and Yang introduced a modification to the standard NEO formalism, called the constrained nuclear-electronic orbital (cNEO) approach, that allows all nuclei in a system to be treated quantum mechanically. \cite{Yang2020a, Yang2020b} In the cNEO approach, it is assumed that the nuclei are still relatively well localized in comparison to the electrons.
+Recently, Xu and Yang introduced a modification to the standard NEO formalism, called the constrained nuclear-electronic orbital (CNEO) approach, that allows all nuclei in a system to be treated quantum mechanically. \cite{Yang2020a, Yang2020b} In the CNEO approach, it is assumed that the nuclei are still relatively well localized in comparison to the electrons.
 Therefore, constraints can be placed upon the position expectation values of each of the quantum nuclei in the relevant NEO Lagrangian.
 These constraints break the translational and rotational invariance of the NEO Lagrangian, which fixes the nuclear frame-of-reference, avoiding the need to treat any nuclei classically.
-In the cNEO approach, a PES-like surface is thus obtained as a function of the position expectation-values of the quantum nuclei as well as the coordinates of any classical nuclei.
-As discussed by Xu and Yang in the articles introducing the cNEO framework \cite{Yang2020a, Yang2020b}, this PES intrinsically includes nuclear quantum effects such as zero-point energy and is therefore suitable for the direct calculation of vibrationally averaged properties.
-Furthermore, with the cNEO approach nuclear quantum effects can be captured with a single calculation, potentially offering significant computational savings over most methods used to calculate vibrational corrections to single-component electronic properties.
-The cNEO approach has since been used for calculations on a wide variety of chemical systems where nuclear quantum effects are likely to be important, particularly in the contexts of molecular dynamics \cite{Zhao, Liu1, Liu2, Zhang} and spectroscopy \cite{Zhang2, Liu2, Xu, ChenHaoran}.
+In the CNEO approach, a PES-like surface is thus obtained as a function of the position expectation-values of the quantum nuclei as well as the coordinates of any classical nuclei.
+As discussed by Xu and Yang in the articles introducing the CNEO framework \cite{Yang2020a, Yang2020b}, this PES intrinsically includes nuclear quantum effects such as zero-point energy and is therefore suitable for the direct calculation of vibrationally averaged properties.
+Furthermore, with the CNEO approach nuclear quantum effects can be captured with a single calculation, potentially offering significant computational savings over most methods used to calculate vibrational corrections to single-component electronic properties.
+The CNEO approach has since been used for calculations on a wide variety of chemical systems where nuclear quantum effects are likely to be important, particularly in the contexts of molecular dynamics \cite{Zhao, Liu1, Liu2, Zhang} and spectroscopy \cite{Zhang2, Liu2, Xu, ChenHaoran}.

-At present, the cNEO approach has been combined with the multicomponent HF and multicomponent DFT methods. \cite{Yang2020a, Yang2020b} In this study, we introduce a new method for the calculation of vibrationally averaged molecular properties by combining the cNEO approach with multicomponent second-order M\o ller-Plesset perturbation theory (cNEO-MP2).
-The cNEO-MP2 method is the first wavefunction-based post-Hartree-Fock cNEO method.
+At present, the CNEO approach has been combined with multicomponent HF and DFT \cite{Yang2020a, Yang2020b}, as well as full configuration interaction (FCI) and unitary coupled cluster (UCC)\cite{Culpitt}.
+In this study, we introduce a new method for the calculation of vibrationally averaged molecular properties by combining the CNEO approach with multicomponent second-order M\o ller-Plesset perturbation theory (CNEO-MP2).